hpc-maths/2025-hands-on-samurai/practical_session/03-flux-burgers.md

 Following our example of the inviscid Burgers equation, we will focus on the nonlinear scheme in this practical session.

-The definition of a nonlinear flux-based scheme requires defining a samurai::FluxDefinition<cfg>` where the config in our case is:
+The definition of a nonlinear flux-based scheme requires defining a `samurai::FluxDefinition<cfg>` where the config in our case is:

 ```cpp
 using cfg = samurai::FluxConfig<samurai::SchemeType::NonLinear, stencil_size, field_t, field_t>;
 ```

 We can observe that the scheme type is `NonLinear`.
 The `stencil_size` defines the number of neighboring cells used to compute the flux at a given cell interface.
 In our case, we will use a stencil size of 2, which means that the flux at the interface between cells `i` and `i+1` will be computed using the values of `u` in cells `i` and `i+1`.
 The output field type and input field type are both `field_t`, which is the type of the solution field `u`.
-It happens that the output field doesn't have the same number of components as the input field as for example for the divergence operator where the input field is a vector and the output field is a scalar.
+Note that the output field doesn't always have the same number of components as the input field.
+For example, in the divergence operator, the input field is a vector and the output field is a scalar.

 Now that the config is defined, we need to define the flux function for each Cartesian direction.
-In the scalar Burgers equation, the flux function is the same in each direction.
-Only the cells changed depending on the direction.
+In the scalar Burgers equation, the flux function is the same in each direction; only the cells change depending on the direction.
 To construct the flux in samurai, you have to build the following object:

 ```cpp
 samurai::FluxDefinition<cfg> burgers_flux(